 How do you know what motivates a child?

 When you like something, you want it.
-And when you want it, you are likely to make an effort to get that.
+And when you want it, you are likely to make an effort to get it.
 The same applies to your child.
 When you know your child, and what they want, you will know how to motivate them.

 3. New skills